erik/translate/docs/source/dev/api.rst

   :Description:
      Returns a list of every pair of (source language, destination language) that this server can handle.

+     This data can be generated manually from a call to :code:`/api/v1/info`, but, this API method serves as a convenience to handle that automatically.
   :Parameters:
      None
   :Returns: